itsmillertim3/perform2021/labs/lab07/07_BizOpsDashboardConfiguration.md

  ![CreateAPIToken](../assets/lab7-GenerateAPIToken.png)

 2. Enter "BizOps" for the token name.
+(See Screenshot Below)

 3. Toggle the switches on for the following, everything else shouldbe toggled off.
+(See Screenshot Below)
     - Access problem and event fees, metrics, and topology.
     - Read configuration
     - Write configuration
     - User sessions

 4. Click Generate and copy the token to notepad.
+(See Screenshot Below)
    - Note if you don't copy it, you will lose access to visibility and will need to create a new one for security reasons.

   ![Applications1](../assets/lab7-ConfigureAPIToken.png)